Cloufield/GWASTutorial/04_Data_QC/README.md

     1	1:135163:C:T	C	T	0.0922619	1008
     ```

-We need pay attention to the concepts here.
+We need to pay attention to the concepts here.

-In PLINK1.9, the concept here is minor (A1) and major(A2) allele, while in PLINK2 it is reference(REF) and altervative(ALT) allele.
+In PLINK1.9, the concept here is minor (A1) and major(A2) allele, while in PLINK2 it is the reference (REF) allele and the alternative (ALT) allele.

-- **Major / Minor**: Major allele and minor allele are defined as the allele with highest and lower(or second highest for multiallelic variants) allele in a given population, respectively.
-So major allele and minor allele for a SNP might be different in two independent populations.
+- **Major / Minor**: Major allele and minor allele are defined as the allele with the highest and lower(or the second highest for multiallelic variants) allele in a given population, respectively.
+So major and minor alleles for a certain SNP might be different in two independent populations.
 The range for MAF(minor allele frequencies) is [0,0.5].
-- **Ref / Alt**: Reference(REF) and altervative(ALT) alleles are simply determined by the allele on a reference genome.
-If we use the same reference genome, the reference(REF) and altervative(ALT) allele will be the same acorss populations.
-Reference allele could be major or minor in different populations.
-The range for alternative allele frequency is [0,1], since it could be major or minor allele in a given population.
+- **Ref / Alt**: The reference (REF) and alternative (ALT) alleles are simply determined by the allele on a reference genome.
+If we use the same reference genome, the reference(REF) and alternative(ALT) alleles will be the same across populations.
+The reference allele could be major or minor in different populations.
+The range for alternative allele frequency is [0,1], since it could be the major allele or the minor allele in a given population.

 ### Inbreeding F coefficient

-Next we can check the heterozygosity F of samples (https://www.cog-genomics.org/plink/1.9/basic_stats#ibc) :
+Next, we can check the heterozygosity F of samples (https://www.cog-genomics.org/plink/1.9/basic_stats#ibc) :

-`-het` option will computes observed and expected autosomal homozygous genotype counts for each sample.
-Usually, we need to exclude individuals with high or low heterozygosity coefficient, which suggests that the sample might be contaminated.
+`-het` option will compute observed and expected autosomal homozygous genotype counts for each sample.
+Usually, we need to exclude individuals with high or low heterozygosity coefficients, which suggests that the sample might be contaminated.

 !!! example "Calculate inbreeding F coefficient"